 But rest assured as the footnote continues “However, management believes that ultimate disposition of these matters will not materially exceed the amounts recorded in these consolidated financial statements.”

 We contacted Wendell Graves Friday (Aug.
 10) for answers and clarification and was advised representatives from Entegrus – including former St. Thomas Energy acting CEO Rob Kent – will be at Monday’s meeting of council to review the merger arrangements.

 Sure hope Kent can contain his laughter this time around.

 In March, on the advice of the city’s finance director David Aristone, we contacted Kent seeking answers to merger questions.
 What we got were gales of laughter from him and Jim Hogan, Entegrus president and CEO, who was in the same room during our call.

 You know, there was a time when St. Thomas Energy paid the city an annual dividend in excess of $1 million.

-By the way, if you’re like me and have numerous questions about the utility merger consummated on April 1 of this year, direct them to Mayor Heather Jackson or councillors Linda Stevenson, Gary Clarke and Steve Wookey.
+By the way, if you’re like me and have numerous questions about the utility merger consummated on April 1 of this year, direct them to Mayor Heather Jackson or councillors Linda Stevenson and Gary Clarke.